-Danos and Regnier (1989) gave their par-switching condition result via associating to Girard's long-trip condition.
-There have been known direct proofs which imply the sequentialization theorem from the Danos-Regnier par-switching condition.
-As long as we know, the most well-known is Girard's proof \cite{Gir proofnet}.
-Olivier Laurent gave a simple and direct proof, in his unpublished note ``Sequentialization of multiplicative proof nets" at 2013 (available at: http://perso.ens-lyon.fr/olivier.laurent/seqmill.pdf) [Accessed 1 April 2018].
-The main purpose of this note of ours is to show that Laurent's proof of sequentialization for the usual binary $\mathsf{MLL}$ connectives work as it is for the generalized $n$-ary connectives if we take our alternative choice of the definition of switching, instead of the definition of switching which was chosen by Danos-Regnier (1989).
+Danos and Regnier's par-switching condition is given via an association to Girard's long-trip condition.
+Several direct proofs are known that derive the sequentialization theorem from the Danos-Regnier par-switching condition \cite{DR}.
+To the best of our knowledge, the most well-known is Girard's proof \cite{Gir proofnet}.
+Olivier Laurent gave a simple and direct proof, in his unpublished note ``Sequentialization of multiplicative proof nets" at 2013 (available at: http://perso.ens-lyon.fr/olivier.laurent seqmill.pdf) [Accessed 1 April 2018].
+The main purpose of our note is to show that Laurent's proof of sequentialization for the usual binary $\mathsf{MLL}$ connectives works for the generalized $n$-ary connectives if we take our alternative choice of the definition of switching, instead of the definition of switching which was chosen by Danos-Regnier (1989).
 In the course of following Laurent's sequentialization proof, we slightly simplify some part of splitting lemma proof.
-The generalized connectives has been studied in Roberto Maieli's paper ``Non decomposable connectives of linear logic" at 2017, available at: http://logica/uniroma3.it/~maieli /non-decomp\_MLL.pdf [Accessed 1 April 2018] and Jean-Yves Girard's paper ``transcendental syntax II: non deterministic case" at 2017, available at: http://girard.perso.math.cnrs.fr/trsy2.pdf [Accessed 1 April 2018], where the author remarks, among others, importance of generalized connectives.
+The generalized connectives have been studied in Maieli (2019) and Jean-Yves Girard's paper ``transcendental syntax II: non deterministic case" at 2017, available at: http://girard.perso.math.cnrs.fr/trsy2.pdf [Accessed 1 April 2018], where the author remarks, among others, importance of generalized connectives.
 However, the issue on the switching condition which we consider in this paper are not discussed in these papers.